 While hikespeak.com has hike in its name, mountain bikers can enjoy a lot of the trails on this website too.
 Many trails around Los Angeles are open for biking, so if you like to bike, check out the selection of trails below, which all permit mountain bikes.

-In addition to browsing the list below, you can also search for bike-friendly trails near you by using the Hike Finder Map.
+In addition to browsing this list, you can search for bike-friendly trails in a more specific area by using the Hike Finder Map.
 Uncheck the box next to “Doesn’t Allow Bikes” to only view trails that are open to bikes.
+Enjoy the ride!

 Mountain Biking Trails around Los Angeles

-These bike-friendly trails are separated by region and listed alphabetically to make it easy for bikers to find a place to have some fun on two wheels.
-Enjoy!
+These bike-friendly trails are separated by region and listed alphabetically to make it easy for cyclists to find places to have fun on two wheels.

 |Angel Vista via Rosewood Trail|